-The design and development teams at Revelry collaborate on nearly every project.
+The visual design and front- and back-end development teams at Revelry collaborate on nearly every product build it tackles.
 We sync with our internal team to go over project documentation and details, communicate with our innovation partners, and have discussions about process and implementation.

 The Revelry design process itself is a roller coaster of wireframes, mockups, UX discussions, and most importantly, teamwork.
 And then, the almost-never-ending collaboration and handshake work between design and development begins.

-As a designer, these are things that I keep in mind when setting up a new project.
+As a designer, these are things I keep in mind when setting up a new project.

 These are all important questions you need to ask yourself and discuss with your teammates before jumping into a project.
 When you need to move quickly, quick wireframes might be the best way to go.
 If you need more detailed screens with some new branding, mockups will be your best bet.